svengreb/styleguide-markdown/CONTRIBUTING.md

 ### Give Feedback On Issues and Pull Requests

-We're always looking for more opinions on discussions in issues and pull request reviews which is a good opportunity to influence the future direction of Styleguide Markdown.
+We're always looking for more opinions on discussions in issues and pull request reviews which is a good opportunity to influence the future direction of styleguide-markdown.

 The [question][gh-issues-label-question] issue label is a good place to find ongoing discussions and questions.

-## Styleguides
+## Style Guides

 Every major open source project has its own style guide, a set of standards and conventions for the writing and design of code, documentations and assets.
 It is much easier to understand a large codebase when all the code in it is in a consistent style.